alpheios-project/documentation/development/git-workflow/README.md

 1. Ideally, everything except the merge of master to qa would be automated, so that a merge to qa from master would just kick off the build to run on the travis servers.
 2. We still need to figure out how we want to handle integrating the alpheios auxiliary libraries into this process (alpheios-messaging, etc.)
 3. We should make sure that whenever a release goes to production, the base version of everything in master gets updated so that dev and qa builds always are higher versions than production.
+4. We should use travis encryption so that we can include the env-ext.js in the webextension dist, making it fully functional.